mulle-c/mulle-vararg/dox/API_VARARG_BUILDER.md

 Link against `mulle_vararg` and
 `#include <mulle-vararg/mulle-vararg.h>` in your code.

 Here is an example.
-You want to pass an int and a float to a variable argument functions such as `mulle_sprintf`.
+You want to pass an `int` value and a `long` value to a variable argument functions such as `mulle_sprintf`.

 The critical part here is the proper estimation of the required size of